QubesOS/qubes-doc/introduction/intro.md

  * If you're a current or potential Qubes user, you may want to check out the [documentation][doc] and the [user FAQ][user-faq].
  * If you're a developer, there's dedicated [developer documentation] and an [developer FAQ][devel-faq] just for you.
  * Ready to give Qubes a try?
-Head on over to the [downloads] page or the [installation guide].
+Head on over to the [downloads] page, and read the [installation guide].
- * Need help?
-Learn more about getting [help and support on our mailing lists and forum][support].
+ * Need help, or just want to join the conversation?
+Learn more about [help, support, the mailing lists, and the forum][support].

 [disposable qube]: /doc/disposablevm/